Foo Files

 Foo Files is a series of EPs released by Foo Fighters starting in 2019.
-Available through streaming media services, the EPs consist of the B-sides released by the band through its trajectory, along with selected live performances.
+Available through streaming media services, the EPs consist of B-sides recorded by the band from their earliest days, along with selected live performances.
 All the titles list the years of the song's releases plus "25" to celebrate the 25th anniversary of the Foo Fighters in 2020.

 Foo Files does not include any recordings that were included on the band's 2011 covers album, Medium Rare.